sreckojovancevic/SessionGuard/README.md

 attached to an outbound request only when the local authorization policy allows it.

+## Why this exists

+SessionGuard started from a real incident: a session from my TikTok account was stolen and subsequently used by someone else to access the account and run their own LIVE.

+The problem was not that the password was known.
+The problem was that the session itself had become the credential.
+Once the session cookie was outside the original browser environment, the service had no reason to distinguish the attacker from the legitimate session.

+That led to a simple question:

+> What if the browser never had the protected session credential in the first
+> place?

+SessionGuard is an experiment around that question.
+Instead of allowing the browser to persist the protected session cookie as ordinary browser state, the cookie is kept in a local vault and supplied only when an authorized request needs it.

 The design is intentionally local: the service being accessed does not need to implement a new session protocol.